 The performance monitor provides you with the additional capability of monitoring the performance of unscheduled processes.
 Unscheduled processes are those that are not wakened by the scheduler and do not call fbswait; they are not scheduled to run at a certain frequency.
 To be able to obtain performance monitor values for such processes, you must first add them to a frequency-based scheduler and specify a starting base cycle of zero and a period of zero.
 The other scheduling parameters that you must specify include the process's scheduling priority and the CPU on which it is to be scheduled.
 You can optionally specify a decimal value to be passed to a process that is scheduled on a frequency-based scheduler.
-The Halt FBS on frame overrun flag does not apply to an unscheduled process (see "Overrun" on page 4-34).
+The Halt FBS on frame overrun flag does not apply to an unscheduled process (see "Overrun" on page 4-33).

-You can add unscheduled processes to a frequency-based scheduler by using the Process Scheduling Area of the Scheduler window (see "Using the Process Scheduling Area" on page 4-28 for details).
+You can add unscheduled processes to a frequency-based scheduler by using the Process Scheduling Area of the Scheduler window (see "Using the Process Scheduling Area" on page 4-27 for details).
 For an explanation of the procedures for adding a program to a scheduler, refer to Chapter 4, "Using the Scheduler Window."

-You can view scheduling information for unscheduled processes in the same way that you view it for other FBS-scheduled processes-in the Process Scheduling Area of the Scheduler window (see "Using the Process Scheduling Area" on page 4-28 for details).
-For an illustration that shows this area, refer to Figure 4-3 in Chapter 4, "Using the Scheduler Window.".
+You can view scheduling information for unscheduled processes in the same way that you view it for other FBS-scheduled processes-in the Process Scheduling Area of the Scheduler window (see "Using the Process Scheduling Area" on page 4-27 for details).